Honey sriracha Brussels sprouts are a simple, no-fuss vegetable side. The perfect addition to your holiday tables!

 Add your prepped Brussels sprouts to a large bowl for tossing with olive oil and salt so everything is perfectly coated.
 Then spread them out on a large sheet pan, with the cut side facing down.

-After a high-heat roast in the oven for about a half hour, you’ll be left with a beautiful deep brown color which means a whole lot of flavor.
+After a high-heat roast in the oven for about 20 minutes, you’ll be left with a beautiful deep brown color which means a whole lot of flavor.
 Toss them with the sweet and spicy sauce and voila!

 Is it too soon to be thinking about holiday tables?
 Because this is worthy side dish if I’ve even seen one.
 Kind of healthy, no flavor spared.